SpanishPear/portfolio/src/assets/blogs/making_a_prettier_terminal.md

 - you've watched [Tom Kunc's Secrets of CSE workshop](https://www.youtube.com/watch?v=pKREAYv-Uno) (helpful, not required)
 - you haven't messed with the cse terminal before, and your login shell is still bash (ie you havent emailed SS to change it)
+- If you get stuck, message me on the CSESoc Discord - @Shrey

 ## Some basic colours :)